 One of the advantages of being a homeschool blogger is being able to share products and services with you by doing compensated reviews.

 I was granted use of Memorize the Periodic Table for free and am being fairly compensated for my time reviewing the product.
 All opinions are my own and I am not required to write a positive review.
 This post contains affiliate links to 3rd party sites where products purchased may result in paid compensation for this blogger.
+I utilize affiliate advertisment links throughout this post.

 Combining Auditory Learning with Visual Learning